 Book historian and aspiring digital literary scholar.
 Japanese Studies Librarian and liaison for Korean studies at the University of Pennsylvania Libraries; Adjunct Assistant Professor in the Department of East Asian Languages & Civilizations.
 One of the founders and organizers of the Penn Libraries' WORD LAB text analysis interest community.
 PhD and MA in Asian Languages & Cultures (Japanese Literature/Book History), MSI in Library & Information Science, from the University of Michigan.
 BA in History, BS in Computer Science, from the University of Pittsburgh.
 Phew!

-- About: Me, my CV, and this site explained.
+- About: Me, my CV (PDF format), and this site explained.

-- Guides: Annotated bibliographies and resource guides on Japanese literature, Japanese humanities, book history, and digital humanities.
+- Guides: Annotated bibliographies and resource guides on various topics, including Japanese studies, book history, and online resources.

 Reader review: "I didn't have to vomit after viewing your web site.
 That's why your design is superior."